baby nursery

 Enough said - I'm not a doctor, and I hate taking pills!

-2. A Back 'n Belly Contoured Body Pillow
+3. A Back 'n Belly Contoured Body Pillow

 The body pillow solves this problem.
 From neck and back support, to padding between your knees, it's got everything you need on both sides - so you turn over and leave the pillow where it is - it's great!
 No more pillow fighting at 3am.

-3. A Wheat Bag
+4. A Wheat Bag

 After four pregnancies, my wheat bag has become a firm best friend.
 An absolute must for easing all those minor aches and pains associated with pregnancy.

-Whether it's your back, your neck or your feet, I can guarantee you, that at some point during these nine months, you are going to be glad of this little goody - It's a wonderful aid during labour too.
+Whether it's your back, your neck or your feet, I can guarantee you, that at some point during these nine months, you are going to be glad of this little goody - It's a wonderful aid during labor too.

 Which brings me to item number four on the pregnancy checklist:

-4. A Birthing Ball
+5. A Birthing Ball

-birthing ball What can I say - I love mine!
+What can I say - I love mine!
 Primarily used as an aid during labor, it's also wonderful for backache during your pregnancy.

 Sitting on the ball regularly during your last trimester can also help to encourage opening of the pelvis, ready for delivery.

-maternity clothes 5.
+maternity clothes 6.
 Maternity Clothes

 Buy yourself a few well-fitting maternity outfits.
 Sure you can get by with hubby's T-shirts and sweats, but by the time you're ready to give birth, you'll feel more like a sack of potatoes than a woman.